shea-farrell/rh-ty-blog.github.io/docs/_posts/2025-02-11-Jack_Brennan.markdown

 **This is the text area where you can enter your blog details for Tuesday**.

-hi, its me jack, back again today i dont really rember to much but i do know we learned to do shit on github as you can see (i wrote monday just like a minute before this lol)
+hi, its me jack, back again, i dont really rember very much from today but i do know we learned to do shit on github as you can see (i wrote monday just like a minute before this lol)

-* Mauris laoreet fermentum ante, non pulvinar lectus.
-* Integer pellentesque velit sem, vitae feugiat ex ultricies ut.
-* Fusce ac scelerisque nisi.
-Nunc sollicitudin a neque eget lobortis.

-Pellentesque aliquam lobortis augue, ut pulvinar elit viverra non.
-Vivamus dapibus lorem lorem, non viverra elit commodo eget.
-Duis auctor at nulla a gravida.
-Phasellus finibus orci a elit faucibus, nec maximus massa euismod.
+We learned to use different markdown features such as putting an image on here and making bulletpoints there was some technical difficultys today due to an influx of people coming in thus making us lose our desks but the reason for hat was because the office was having pizza that day, though i dont like pizza i might have a slice of cheese pizza sometimes. lastly we did a bit more of the blog and some of the people here had shared their experience in college with us and that was the end of today byeeeee

+sidenote: you guys should read homestuck whoever is reading this

 ---